Some links in this post may be affiliate links

 Gloxinia Plant care is similar to that of its close relatives African Violet (Saintpaulia ionantha), Cape Primrose (Streptocarpus hybrida) and Flame Violet (Episcia cupreata).

-Sinningia speciosa are non-toxic to both humans and pets as listed by American Society for the Prevention of Cruelty to Animals.
-They are safe to grow indoors.
+No. Sinningia speciosa are non-toxic to both humans and pets as listed by American Society for the Prevention of Cruelty to Animals.
+Gloxinia are safe for children, cats, dogs and other pets but they should not be eaten.

 Are you looking to acquire Gloxinia Plants for your collection?
-They are available online on Etsy (Link to Etsy).
+You may obtain them online from Etsy (Link to Etsy).

-Gloxinia Plant (Sinningia speciosa) flourishes in bright indirect light, average warmth of 18-240C, moderate humidity of 50-55% and consistently moist, fertile, well-drained, African Violet potting mix coupled with fortnightly feeding during the growing season.
+Gloxinia Plant care indoors entails giving it bright indirect light, warmth of 18-240C, humidity of 50-55% and consistently moist, fertile, well-drained, African Violet soil coupled with fortnightly feeding during the growing season.

 Sinningia speciosa requires regular pruning to keep the plant neat, to discourage pest and disease infestations, to promote flowering and to rejuvenate growth.
 Repotting is need when the plant outgrows its current pot as it blooms best when pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

-Gloxinia Plant grows best in bright indirect light.
-Keep it away from direct sunlight as it can cause scorching on the leaves.
+None.
+Gloxinia grows best in bright indirect light; place it infront of a bright, sunless window.
+Keep it away from direct sunlight as it can cause scorching of the leaves.

 Regularly turn the pot to ensure that the plant gets adequate light on all sides for uniform growth and prevent lopsided growth.

-Gloxinia Plant thrives in average warmth of 18-240C.
-A temperature that is comfortable for you is ideal for Gloxinia.
-Keep it away from drafts to avoid sudden changes in temperature.
+Gloxinia prefers a warmth of 18-240C; a temperature that is comfortable for you is ideal for the plant.
+Keep it away from drafts to avoid sudden temperature changes as they can cause stunted growth, wilting, drooping, yellowing and leaf loss.

-Gloxinia Plant has no need for high humidity.
-Average humidity of 50-55% is adequate for this plant.
-However, for lush growth and to reduce pest infestation, set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+Sinningia speciosa has no need for extra humidity; a humidity of 50-55% is adequate for this plant.
+However, for lush growth and to reduce pest infestation, set the pot on a wet pebble tray or use a cool mist humidifier to increase humidity.
+Ensure good air circulation to minimize fungal diseases.

-Feed Gloxinia Plant every 2-3 weeks with a phosphorous-rich, water-soluble fertilizer during the growing season to promote flowering.
-Do not feed in the cold season growth is minimal at this time and it can cause to fertilizer burn.
+Yes.
+Feed Gloxinia with a phosphorous-rich, water-soluble fertilizer every 2-3 weeks during the growing season to promote flowering.
+Do not feed in the cold season as growth is minimal at this time and feeding can lead to fertilizer burn.

-The best potting mix for Gloxinia should be well-drained and rich in organic matter.
-African Violet potting mixes are ideal for this plant.
+The best potting soil for Gloxinia should be well-drained and rich in organic matter.
+An African Violet potting mix is great for this plant.

-Keep Gloxinia Plant pot-bound to promote flowering.
-Repot at the beginning of the growing period only when the soil becomes compacted.
+Keep your Gloxinia pot-bound to promote flowering.
+Repot at the beginning of the growing period, only when the soil becomes compacted.
 Use a pot that is half as wide as the plant.
-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
-Check out these self watering pots available on Amazon.
+Make sure that the pot has a drainage hole to prevent sogginess which can lead to rotting.
+Check out these self watering pots on Amazon.

 When the leaves dry, cut them away with a sharp sterilized knife or a pair of scissors.